 A competitive hiring market means that the CPA recruitment tactics you used just a year ago may not work today.
 Simply put, skilled job seekers are in the driver’s seat.
 So the onus is on you to woo them.

 But we all know that it’s not always easy to impress candidates, many of whom are juggling multiple employment offers.
-The challenge is especially acute for smaller firms, which often lack the budget and pizzazz of larger organizations.
+Challenges in the small business hiring process are especially acute, because smaller organizations often lack the budget and pizzazz of larger ones.

 So think of it this way: When you view your organization in its best light, what makes it a great place to work?
 Whether it’s a relaxed office setting, interesting clients or career advancement potential, make sure your hiring plan focuses on these unique advantages.